Vaganza: Are You Willing to Die for Rock 'n' Roll? demo (1993) and signing with Elektra Records

 Their first unofficial release was a 1993 demo entitled Are You Willing to Die for Rock 'n' Roll?

 The elaborately produced recording was completed in October of '93.
 During the previous spring and summer, Wallingford and Quigley had fully realized their desired individual and combined visual presentation(s).
-In the months following Are You Willing's recording, the two repeatedly made the rounds, through Manhattan's nightclubs, and various music and/or nightlife oriented events.
-These social activities were undertaken with the goal of being seen, and circulating the demo to as many people as possible.
+In the months following Are You Willings recording, the two repeatedly made the rounds, through Manhattan's nightclubs, and various music and/or nightlife oriented events.
+These social activities were undertaken with the goal of being seen and circulating the demo to as many people as possible.
 Among those who ultimately received copies were many of the pair's friends in the music business.

 In Rolling Stone Magazine's year-end survey of popular musicians, Billy Corgan of The Smashing Pumpkins named Are You Willing to Die for Rock 'n' Roll? (which he erroneously listed as Are You Ready to Die for Rock 'n' Roll?) as one of his 10 favorite releases of 1993.

-The impact of these combined efforts proved to be sufficient substitute for Vaganza's then-lacking live band to generate an industry buzz, and eventually land the pair a contract with Elektra Records.
+The impact of these combined efforts proved to be sufficient substitute for Vaganza's then-lacking live band to generate an industry buzz and eventually land the pair a contract with Elektra Records.

 In April 1994, Terry Tolkin, then an A&R VP for Elektra, offered them a deal.